Editorial Policies

 The Macedonian Veterinary Review (Mac Vet Rev) is an Open Access journal.
 All articles are available free in both print and electronic form.
 Therefore, authors are asked to indicate their agreement to abide by an open-access license.
 The license permits any user to download, print out, extract, archive, and distribute the article, as long as appropriate credit is given to the authors and source of the work.
 The license ensures that your article will be available as widely as possible and that your article can be included in any scientific archive.

-The editors assumes that all author(s) listed in a manuscript have agreed with the following policy of the Macedonian Veterinary Review on its submission.
+The editors assume that all author(s) listed in a manuscript have agreed with the following policy of the Macedonian Veterinary Review on its submission.
 If an author(s) should be added or deleted after submission of the manuscript, it is the responsibility of the corresponding author to ensure that the author(s) involved are aware of and agree to the change in the authorship.
 The Macedonian Veterinary Review has no responsibility for such changes.

-The Macedonian Veterinary Review (Mac Vet Rev) reviews all the submitted manuscripts.
+The Macedonian Veterinary Review (Mac Vet Revreviews all the submitted manuscripts.

 Copyright Notice